JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ![whoami shows the application is running as root](./img/whoamiroot.png)

-This is not a good practise.
+This is not a good practice.
 So let's add a group and a user to the Dockerfile and run the app with lower user privileges.

 ```dockerfile
 # Use an official Python runtime as a parent image